Ariel Thorne | April 25, 2022

 During the past few years, workplace burnout has become an epidemic in the corporate world.
 A recent survey from Indeed reported that 52% of all workers feel burnt out, including 9%+ pre-covid.

 So, what classifies employee burnout?
 According to The World Health Organization, employee burnout is intrinsic demands of the job, individual susceptibility, and poor work organization, which all contribute to stress increase.
-They also identified burnout as having four defining components: feelings of energy depletion or exhaustion, reduced professional efficacy, increased mental distance from one’s job, or negative feelings related to one’s career1.
+They also identified burnout as having four defining components: feelings of energy depletion or exhaustion, reduced professional efficacy, increased mental distance from one’s job, or negative feelings related to one’s career.
 Let’s look at how we can help prevent employee burnout.

 Recognize the signs + create a safe space